 Fundamental phenomena and concepts.
 Statistical methods.
 Shear-flow turbulence and the turbulent boundary layer.
-CFD models for turbulent flow.
+CFD models and experimental methods for turbulent flow.
 The theory of isotropic and homogeneous turbulence.

 FSG3112 Turbulence 9.0 credits